 In the Spring of 2017, in response to the growing demand for training on the principles of holding space, Heather created the online Holding Space Coach/Facilitator Program (later renamed the Holding Space Practitioner Program).
 Very quickly, the program filled up beyond what Heather had anticipated, though not beyond what Krista had imagined.
 At the beginning of its life, the six month program was offered twice a year with an average of 55 people per cohort.
 In 2019, the program was changed to an 8 month course with only one offering per year.

 In order to support the larger-than-expected numbers of participants in the programs, assistant teachers (originally called “mentors”) were brought onto the team.
-At first it was only one, and then it grew to two and has since grown to four assistant teachers and three apprentices.
+At first it was only one, and then it grew to two and has since grown to include several Holding Space Master Practitioners and Master Practitioner Candidates.

 Heather’s travel opportunities continued to grow as well, as she was invited to Australia for a second and third time, to New Zealand twice, to the United States a few times, to Costa Rica, and then to the Netherlands three times in 18 months (with eight sold out workshops).